wcarthur/pcmin/README.md

 # Potential intensity of tropical cyclones

 This code is used to calculate the potential intensity of tropical cyclones (TCs), using the code published by Kerry Emanuel.
-It is essentially a wrapper around the FORTRAN subroutine provided in the links below, for use with ERA5 Reanalysis data available at the National Computational Facility (NCI) (project `ub4`).
+It is essentially a wrapper around the FORTRAN subroutine provided in the links below, for use with ERA5 Replicated Data: Single and pressure-levels data available at the National Computational Facility (NCI) (project `rt52`).

-The code is intended to be run on the NCI's `gadi` machine, with access to `ub4`.
+The code is intended to be run on the NCI's `gadi` machine, with access to `rt52`.
 There is a significant amount of bespoke code in this, designed around the folder structure and actual data holdings of the ERA5 data at NCI.

 For example, pressure level data is held only for a limited subdomain over Australia and southeast Asia, while surface variables have global coverage.
 This requires some trick manipulation of the coordinate indices to ensure they align correctly.

 Note also the pressure level data is ordered from lowest pressure to highest pressure - highest to lowest altitude.
-The pcmin.f subroutine requires the input to be in the opposite order.
+The `pcmin.f` subroutine requires the input to be in the opposite order.
 Before using the code here, please check the ordering of the pressure level data.

 ### Dependencies

 * python-netCDF4
 * numpy
+* scipy
+* pandas
 * cftime
 * mpi4py
 * gitpython
+* seaborn
+* cartopy
+* shapely
+* matplotlib

 ### Installation

-We use the standard Python setup tools to build the extension, making use of the `numpy.f2py` module to automatically wrap the FORTRAN code with a Python interface
+We use the standard Python setup tools to build the extension, making use of the `numpy.f2py` module to automatically wrap the FORTRAN code with a Python interface.
+You can build the Pyhton wrapper using a standard python setup call:

 `python setup.py install`

 ### Running the code